PrashantSBasnet/Trustworthy-AI/pmsm_thermal_parameter_identification/README_physics_defensibility_before_after.md

 # 14. Recommended Research Position

-The strongest scientific position is **not** to hide the derivative result.

-Instead, explicitly report it.

 The paper can say that the study performed a physics-defensibility analysis and discovered that sample-order derivatives do not provide sufficient evidence for a physical transient thermal law.